Aug 7, 2020 | How To Be Happy? The Only Justice in the World.

 Summary: So, How To Be Happy in Professional Life?

 When looking at the list above, one thing comes out as a striking common factor.
 Namely, all these things depend on us rather than on external factors!
 No one will choose the life purpose for us.
 No one will build relationships for us.
 We need to reinterpret our misfortunes to our advantage by ourselves.
 No one will push us to wake up in the morning and go through our morning routine.
 No one will choose things good to us in the long term over quick gratifications for us.
+No one will work on our personal development as well professional development.
 These are all our own decisions.

-We tend to be so occupied with everyday struggles that we often forget about the most important things in life.
+We tend to be so occupied with everyday struggles that we often forget about the most important things in life including personal development as well professional development.
 And sometimes, it’s good to get back to the basics and think about these simple truths.
 After all, happiness — both at work and in life — is the ultimate goal of us all yet we often make it harder for ourselves.

 Can you think of anything else in this world that is just?
 If so, please drop your comment below!